binlecode/example-graphql-express/README.md

 NodeJS version 12+

-For NodeJs 12 compatiblity, ES6 `require` is used instead of NodeJS Module.
+For NodeJs 12 compatiblity, CommonJS `require` is used instead of ES6 Module.

-To use node module import instead of ES require:
+To use node module `import` instead of `require`:
 - In `package.json`, "type" is set to "module"
 - Change all `require` to `import` statement
 - change `modules.exports = ...` to `export default ...` statement